CudaText-addons/cuda_vim_mode/readme/readme.txt

-  X - delete char left (like Backspace key) x - cut selection (if selection) or one char y - yank/copy to clipboard p - paste from clipboard
+  X - delete char left (like Backspace key) x - cut selection (if selection) or one char y - yank (copy) to clipboard p - paste from clipboard, after caret
+  P - paste from clipboard, before caret

   D - delete to end of line
   dd - delete current line